 Eligible Activities Cost Maximums and Guidance A. Residential FireSmart Activities.
 Conduct FireSmart HIZ Assessments for individual residential properties or homes, limited to: Up to \$250 per structure (generally 2 to 3 hours to complete) Data collection activities using HIZ assessment.
 Digitizing HIZ assessment information.
 Simple reporting (for community members, Council, etc.).
 Basic mapping for PDF product.
 Offer local rebate programs to residential property or home owners that complete eligible FireSmart activities.
 Rebates are limited to 50% of the total cost of the eligible activities identified in Table 12 (Appendix 8) and up to \$5,000 per property Refer to Appendix 8 for more information.
 Completion of recommended mitigation activities identified in a completed FireSmart Assessment, limited to labour costs required to complete activities outlined in Table 12 (see Appendix 8) for: Residential homes and properties owned by seniors (65 years of age or older), elders, people with limited mobility or vulnerable populations who cannot undertake mitigation activities themselves.

 Band owned housing occupied by elders, people with limited mobility or vulnerable populations and who cannot undertake mitigation activities themselves.
 B. FireSmart Canada Neighbourhood Recognition.
-Neighbourhood Wildfire Hazard Assessments Refer to Appendix 5 for requirements for funding this activity Up to \$450 per neighbourhood (generally 3 - 4 hours to complete) and note that the assessment and plan are required to be completed in the same intake.
-FireSmart Neighbourhood Plans - Up to completed in the same intake. \$1,100 per neighbourhood C. Conduct FireSmart Home Partners Assessment for individual residential properties or homes, limited to : Initial assessment - Up to \$350 per structure (generally 2 to 3 hours to complete) Upon completion of certification, receipt of a Home Partners driveway sign.
-Follow-up inspection - Up to \$150 per structure (generally 1 hour to complete) Data collection and management using HPP data base. endedico (generally vinedicto compress) Simple reporting (for community members, Council, etc.).
+Refer to Appendix 5 for requirements for funding this activity and note that the assessment and plan are required to be completed in the same intake.
+Neighbourhood Wildfire Hazard Assessments - Up to \$450 per neighbourhood (generally 3 - 4 hours to complete) FireSmart Neighbourhood Plans - Up to \$1,100 per neighbourhood C. Conduct FireSmart Home Partners Assessment for individual residential properties or homes, limited to: Upon completion of certification, receipt of a Home Partners driveway sign.
+Data collection and management using HPP data base.
+Simple reporting (for community members, Council, etc.).
 Basic mapping for PDF product.
 Refer to Appendix 5 for requirements for funding.
-D. Provide off-site vegetative debris disposal for residential property or home owners who have undertaken their own residential scale FireSmart vegetation management, including: Provide sharpening services for gardening hand tools Provide a dumpster, chipper or other collection method.
+Initial assessment - Up to \$350 per structure (generally 2 to 3 hours to complete) Follow-up inspection - Up to \$150 per structure (generally 1 hour to complete) D. Provide off-site vegetative debris disposal for residential property or home owners who have undertaken their own residential scale FireSmart vegetation management, including: Provide sharpening services for gardening hand tools Provide a dumpster, chipper or other collection method.
 Waive tipping fees.
 Provide curbside debris pick-up.
 Refer to Additional Information on the Use and Disposal of Wood Chips Generated by FCFS-Funded Projects